devadmin-com/vicky/README.md

 (jira, slack, vicky)

 ### Important: application.yml !!
-  - Configure *application.yml* file (put right values instead of placeholders)
+  - Configure *application.yml* file instead of *sample-application.yml*

 ### Hint: Running local machine for testing.
   - Use [Ngrok](https://ngrok.com) to test webhook integrations on your local machine if you do not have a static IP with following command @todo - what is it?